hs950559/coryrylan.com/_posts/2016-10-19-angular-custom-form-controls-with-reactive-forms-and-ngmodel.md

 </code>
 </pre>

-So the fisrt part of our decorator is defining our component template, CSS and selector.
+So the first part of our decorator is defining our component template, CSS and selector.
 The API we are interested in is under providers.
 Under providers we are telling the Angular DI to extend the existing `NG_VALUE_ACCESSOR` token and use SwitchComponent when requested.
 We then set multi to true.
-This mechanisim enables `multi providers`.
-Essentailly allowing multiple values for a single DI token.
+This mechanism enables `multi providers`.
+Essentially allowing multiple values for a single DI token.
 This allows easy extensions to existing APIs for devs.
 This essentially registers our custom component as a custom form control for Angular to process in our templates.
 Next lets look at our component class.